ai-code-co/hrms-backend/leaves/README.md

 | `rh_dates` | JSON | Restricted Holiday dates |
 | `created_at` | DateTime | Creation timestamp |
 | `updated_at` | DateTime | Last update timestamp |

+> **Note:** As of 2025-12-22, Leave is connected to the `Employee` model, not directly to `User`.
+Users must have an employee profile to apply for leaves.

 ### Leave Types
 - Casual Leave